xou816/silex-autowiring/README.md

 # silex-autowire

-A service to autowire your... services in [Silex](https://silex.sensiolabs.org/).
+A service to autowire them all!
+For [Silex](https://silex.sensiolabs.org/).

 Requirements
 ------------

-(to be determined)
+PHP 5.5+

 Installation
 ------------